 Expert Tips and Tricks

-Popsicles generally will freeze in four hours.
+Popsicles generally will freeze in four-six hours.
 After they are frozen, unmold the popsicles and savor them or store them to enjoy them later.

 Yes, they are very healthy.
 Homemade ice pops are made with fresh fruit and have little natural sweeteners, making them very beneficial.

 Yes, absolutely.
-Canned, powder, or concentrated frozen lemonade is also refreshing as a popsicle.
+Canned, powdered, or concentrated frozen lemonade is also refreshing as a popsicle.